boazsegev/facil.io/docs/api/fiobj.md

 ### Functional Access

-All object access should be functional, except for type testing.
+All object access should be functional, or using the macros provided.
 Although this requirement can be circumvented, using the functional interface should be preferred.

 For example: